tabulify/tabulify/ansible/roles/postgres/README.md

 ## Configuration

-Parameters is to edit the file `postgresql.conf`
+Parameters are in the file `postgresql.conf`
 A default copy is installed when the database cluster directory is initialized.

 ## Sql Conf script